fremling/Text2Tex.jl/README.md

 ```

 The convertible characters list is incomplete but will be extended over time (or upon request).
-Here is a short list of supported characters:
+Here is a short list of some supported characters:

 ı ł ß ş ç ğ Š š Č ö ë ü ä è à á ń ó í ź é ú ć